Article verified for Release 14.2 on July 16, 2025

 - Optionally, insert Categories.
 The preconditions of importing questions with categories are that the categories must be created in

 the system settings.
 After creating a Category, type the name of the category inside the column, and assign the value of the category by adding double dots and text of the value (e.g., Type of Question: Introduction).
 To add multiple categories, divide them by using a semicolon(e.g., Type of Question: Introduction; Subject: Biology).
-To learn how to create a new Question Category, refer to this article. - Optionally, add Feedback to a question by adding it as a text according to your preferences.
+To learn how to create a new Question Category, refer to this article.
+Important: When adding categories, do not use any special characters such as less-than<

 - Optionally, insert a Custom Column.
 To insert the data inside the custom columns, you will first need to have an existing Custom Question Property.
 To learn how to create a custom question property refer to this article.
 After creating a Custom Question Property, find the column assigned for your preferred question property and insert the text of the value you wish your property to have.
 If your question property has a dropdown type, find a